cabarius/ToyBox/ToyBox/ReadMe.md

 **Ver 1.2.10**
 * Added feature to exclude classes in character level calculation, which helps gestalt class tinkering
 * Search 'n Pick - Update match count when you change collation category
   * Fixed Performance issue caused by showing combat challenge rating in party editor so removed it for now
-*  Search 'n Pick - Update match count when you change collation category
+  * Update match count when you change collation category
 * Raised max caster level to 20 for spellbook calculations (thanks Delth)
-* Made buff length multiplier not apply to harmful buffs (thanks Delth) **Ver 1.2.9**
+* Made buff length multiplier not apply to harmful buffs (thanks Delth)

+**Ver 1.2.9**

 * Renamed 'Cheap Tricks' Tab to 'Bag of Tricks' in honor of m0nster and the great mod that helped make ToyBox what it is today